ACooperDev/WebSDK/ReadMe.md

 The implementations are intended for educational purposes and are provided in Python, JavaScript, and .NET.
 The goal is to provide a standardized cognex_camera object across all three programming languages, with a common set of properties, methods, and events.

 TODO:
-- continue implementing missing methods and events.
+- Continue implementing methods and events.
   - Endpoints
     - /setCustomViewList
     - /saveJobData